Leslie Butterfield PhD - Speaker, Educator, Clinician

 N.I.C.U.
 Stays / Parenting Medically Complex Infants

-Parents with a baby in the NICU or medical complications struggle with the painful complexities of an unexpected and crisis oriented situation.
+Parents with a baby in the NICU or with medical complications struggle with the painful complexities of an unexpected and crisis oriented situation.
 The typical tasks of new parenthood must be adapted to fit a baby who is fragile or ill.

 Perinatal Grief & Loss